 About Me

-My written work has been featured in publications like Marie Claire, XOJane, and A Women’s Thing.
+My written work has been featured in Marie Claire, XOJane, A Women’s Thing, and the Huffington Post.

 My Vegan Story